quantificial/demo-camel/README.md

-# Demonstration of using Camel
+# Demonstration of using Camel by Spring Boot

 Spring Boot - Using annotations with Apache Camel